darth1901/seq2seq-transliteration/README.md

 | Seq2seq + Bahdanau attention (GRU) | **0.3982** |
 | Transformer (built from `nn.MultiheadAttention`) | 0.2239 |

-The aggregate numbers understate the mechanism.
-Decomposed by source word length, attention gains **+10.8 points** over vanilla on words of 12+ characters (0.438 vs 0.330) while gaining only +1.4 on words of 5 characters or fewer.
+Decomposed by source word length however, attention gains **+10.8 points** over vanilla on words of 12+ characters (0.438 vs 0.330) while gaining only +1.4 on words of 5 characters or fewer.
 The transformer, constrained by the assignment spec to d_model 64 and one layer per stack, collapses on long words (0.028 at length 16).
 See the wandb report for the full analysis.

 ## Layout